-Massive saltwater crocodiles are housed in small concrete enclosures with just small pools of water to bath in.
+Massive saltwater crocodiles are housed in small concrete enclosures with just small pools of water to bathe in.
 Among the poorly maintained paths are enclosures that seem almost forgotten about, and the attraction seems more designed to breed crocodiles than it is for rescue or re-integration.
-At the end of the experience, guests are invited to pose for photos with tired looking wild animals including boa constrictors and caimans.
+At the end of the experience, guests are invited to pose for photos with tired-looking wild animals including boa constrictors and caimans.
 We aren’t big fans of animals being used for photo opportunities, so we recommend avoiding the Palawan Rescue and Wildlife Center.

 Exciting Things to Do Near Puerto Princesa Palawan

 Getting to Puerto Princesa Philippines, like most places in the Philippines can be a challenge.
 The 7,000+ islands that make up this island nation are filled with a mountainous landscape.
 So even after you’ve arrived at the airport, just getting to the cities and attractions usually involve winding drives or long boat rides.
 Luckily, Puerto Princesa town is located very close to the Puerto Princesa International Airport (airport code: PPS).
 Once you’ve arrived in Puerto Princesa you can get your adventure started right away.

 Take a Boat Tour Through the Puerto Princesa Subterranean River National Park